muratk3n/thirdwave/en/README.md

 ---

 Scihub allows free access to academic papers.
-With publicly funded papers walled off, ppl cant understand why they should pay for papers they are not even sure they will use.
+People also can't understand why they should pay for papers they are not even sure they will use, that are themselves usually result of publicly funded reseearch.
 Hence existing system is largely being circumvented.

 "@Gassensmith